-- Convenient when measuring scale is calculated in milliliters, and not in cups, as is often the case.
+- Convenient when measuring scale is calculated in millilitres, not in cups, as is often the case.
 Before buying a coffee maker, make sure the tank and can both have a graduation meter.

 - The glass cover must be provided with an edge designed to protect the container from breaking.

-- For two people, you can buy a mini model that serves coffee in two cups at the same time and not in a jug.
+- You can buy a mini model that serves coffee in two cups for two people at the same time and not in a jug.

-Prices: The simplest models can cost from USD10, up to premium drip coffee makers – from USD100.
+Prices: The simplest models can cost from USD10 to premium drip coffee makers – from USD100.